How to deal with difficult staff

 It’s obviously relatively easy to spot (or hear) the employee who is openly criticising management, constantly making negative comments and failing to take responsibility for their actions.
 Sometimes however, their negative behaviour can be more subtle.
-Rest assured, if you are regularly communicating with your team in an open and honest manner, other staff members will be only too well aware of the problem staff and most likely happy to point them out.
+If you are regularly communicating with your team in an open and honest manner, other staff members will be well aware of the problem staff and will probably be happy to point them out.

-During my many years in HR, the task of helping to deal with problematic staff is one of the most common issues I have faced.
-I have seen relationships breakdown to such a degree that a senior manager could no longer bear to be in the same room as a problematic member of his team.
+During many years in HR, the task of helping to deal with difficult staff is one of the most common issues I have faced.
+I have seen relationships break down to such a degree that a senior manager could no longer bear to be in the same room as a problematic member of his team.
 No sensible employer wishes matters to get to that stage.
-The guidance below should help.

 Please contact us for further help and support and take advantage of our free, 30 minute consultation service.